bbbbbr/gbdk_dictionary/README.md

 plugins.

 ### GB Studio example project
-EGVroom has provided an example GBStudio project (under `GBStudioLookUpDemo`) showing how to interface with and use the dictionary.
-A pre-built example ROM is included in the project under `GBStudioLookUpDemo/build/rom`.
+[Shane McCafferty / EGVroom](https://thalamusdigital.itch.io/) has provided an example GBStudio project (under [GBStudioLookUpDemo](GBStudioLookUpDemo) showing how to interface with and use the dictionary.
+A pre-built example ROM is included in the project under [GBStudioLookUpDemo/build/rom](GBStudioLookUpDemo/build/rom).

 ### License
 All code is released inther the Unlicense into the public domain, this includes the dictionary and the example GBStudio project.